fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/05_variables.md

 b = 2; // assignment (value given after first statement)
 ```

+For now, it doesn't matter whether you do both in 1 initialization statement or split them to definition + assignment, but it will make a difference in the future.
+Assignment always uses `=` operator, but initialization may use (and often requires) a different syntax.
+Some constructs require initialization and other do not allow assignment.

 ## uninitialized variables

-C and C++ does not require to set any initial value (unless we use some advanced features).
+C and C++ does not require to set any initial value in many situations.
 If you do not set anything, the value stored in variable's memory will be unknown - typically some garbage bits which were left after previous program that used the same memory location.

 ```c++
 int x;
 std::cout << "x = " << x;
 ```

 It is unknown what the program above will print.
 It might be 0 but also some huge number - it happens when we reuse other program's memory which had different purpose.
 Each program execution may print different value of `x`.
-There might be or not some pattern in the outputs of the program - depends on how your system manages memory.
+There might be or not some pattern in the outputs of the program - depends on how your system manages memory and what other programs are currently running.

 <div class="note pro-tip">
 Always initialize variables.
 Prefer direct initialization over definition + assignment.